learn-co-curriculum/phase-0-additional-practice/README.md

 Some specific suggestions:

-1. Go back and review some of the JavaScript lessons and labs in the Prework.
+1. Go back and review some of the JavaScript lessons and labs in Software Engineering Prep.
 Topics of particular importance include: functions, arguments and parameters, control flow (conditional statements), loops/iteration, and data structures.

 2. As you're practicing a concept (or learning it for the first time!), come up with your own examples and code them out.
 Although reading through the